dwjoyce/pythonbook/chapters/Naming code.rst

 In this chapter, we will begin learning how to define our own functions, and not just use the functions already present in the language (built-in ones), or from other programs (imported modules).

 But before we do, why should we bother?
-Can't we just use loops instead?
+Can't we just use loops instead to avoid repeating code?

 Loops are very useful, but only when the code to be repeated is in the same place.
 Functions are useful when they are being used from a number of places, especially if they are not in related parts of your program.
 They are more flexible, and offer a way of being called from anywhere - even outside your program, just like we do to other modules (e.g. ``turtle``).
 Moreover, giving pieces of your code a name makes it more understandable to those reading it, or even to you when you come back to your program in the future.